brownman/alone_in_the_galaxy/README.markdown

+note:
+i base the building of this project upon the project: govsgo :) and I hope to learn from the best. thank ryanb for sharing your knowledge !

 # Go vs Go

 This is the source code for [govsgo.com](http://govsgo.com), a site for playing the board game [Go](http://bit.ly/9xwZTy) online with other players or against the computer.